 - The indicator on both the headphone and the transceiver will blink if both are paired.

-- When you see both are connected, you can start using your wireless headphone by listening to the shows from your TV like normal.
+- When you see both are connected, you can start using your wireless headphone by listening to the shows from your TV as normal.

 Use RF Wireless Headphones

-Apart from the most popular Bluetooth wireless headphones, the RF or Radio Frequency supported headphones are also available, which provides consistent connection to a longer range than the Bluetooth ones.
-The matter with the RF headphones is that they need their corresponding transceiver module to be connected with the audio source.
+Apart from the most popular Bluetooth wireless headphones, the RF or Radio Frequency supported headphones are also available, which provides a consistent connection to a longer range than the Bluetooth ones.
+The RF headphones need their corresponding transceiver module to be connected with the audio source.
 Therefore, we can use them with any audio device with no wireless support.

 The RF headsets use Radio signals to transmits the audio between the source and the headphone.
 Since they are faster in transmitting data audio-video sync will be greater with them.
-You can simply buy an RF headphone and connect it to any device including TV that has an audio output source.
-The base for every RF wireless headphones can be connected to the TV’s headphone jack or AV Out ports easily.
+You can buy an RF headphone and connect it to any device including TV that has an audio output source.
+You can connect the base for every RF wireless headphones to the TV’s headphone jack or AV Out ports easily.

 When the televisions are meant for large screen experience, we are forced to use the loudspeaker to watch the shows and movies from an optimal distance.
-In case you want to watch on the large screen, but using earphone, you must stay close to the TV with wired headphones.
+In case you want to watch on the large screen with earphone, stay close to the TV with wired headphones.
 So, if you are planning to buy a headphone for your Television, the best option is to get a Radio Frequency (RF) headphones instead of Bluetooth ones.
 You can also listen seamlessly up to 300 feet distance, through walls and ceilings.